 Risk Factors for Spider Veins

 The causes of spider and varicose veins are very similar.
 They result from a lack of blood flow.
 Spider veins, while not as serious as varicose veins, can be a symptom of a more pressing medical condition.
-Spider veins often have no other symptoms.
+These veins often have no other symptoms.
 When a vein becomes weak or damaged, it can no longer push the blood back to the heart.
-This is when varicose or spider veins are formed.
+This is when broken veins are formed.
 These conditions are particularly common in the legs since the blood valves have to work against the force of gravity.
 The backflow or pooling of the blood causes venous reflux in the veins just below the surface of the skin.
 These smaller veins take on more blood than they were designed to handle and dilate to over twice their original diameter.
 This swelling makes them more visible through the skin.

 Sclerotherapy Treatment for Spider Veins

 Sclerotherapy is the name of a treatment that uses an injectable solution on undesirable veins causing them to close off from the surrounding vessels.
-Sclerotherapy works best with smaller spider veins that are close to the surface however, it can be employed to treat deeper veins with the assistance of ultrasound guidance.
+Sclerotherapy works best with smaller veins that are close to the surface however, it can be employed to treat deeper veins with the assistance of ultrasound guidance.